publiccodeyml/publiccode.yml/schema.md

 files available under an open license, possibly by committing them as part of the repository itself.

+### Key `description/[lang]/apiDocumentation`

+* Type: URL
+* Presence: optional

+This key contains a reference to the API documentation of the software.
+The value must be a URL to a hosted version of the documentation.

+It is suggested that the URL points to a hosted version of the documentation that is immediately readable through a common web browser.
+The documentation should be rendered in HTML and browsable like a website (with a navigation index, a search bar, etc.), and if there is a reference or test deployment, possibly offer an interactive interface (e.g. Swagger).

+If the documentation is instead available only as a document, put a direct view/download link as URL in this key.
+You should commit the document as part of the source code repository, and then link to it using the code hosting source browser URL (eg: GitHub URL to the file).
+Prefer using open formats like PDF or ODT for maximum interoperability.

+Whichever the format for the documentation, remember to make its source files available under an open license, possibly by committing them as part of the repository itself.

 ### Key `description/[lang]/featureList`

 * Type: array of strings